Slackadays/Clipboard/README.md

 - Use your favorite languages like español, português, or Türkçe,
 - Easily script _anything_ to automate your workflows in a cinch,
 - Customize the <img src="documentation/readme-assets/eyecandy.svg" height="16px" alt="eye candy"/> to your complete viewing pleasure,
-- Taste the freedom of one percent open source code,
+- Taste the freedom of one hundred percent open source code,
 - And tons more!

 <br>